TileDB-Inc/TileDB-Vector-Search/README.md

 # TileDB Vector Search

-*TileDB-Vector-Search* is a C++ library and Python interface to Vector Search built onto of the [TileDB Storage Engine](https://github.com/TileDB-Inc/TileDB).
+*TileDB-Vector-Search* is a C++ library and Python API for vector search built on top of the [TileDB Storage Engine](https://github.com/TileDB-Inc/TileDB).

 # Quick Links